kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Principal Component Analysis (PCA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Principle component analysis~(PCA) is the most popular technique in multivariate analysis and dimensionality reduction.
+PCA is a method to identify a subspace in which the data approximately lies.
+This means finding new variables that are uncorrelated and maximizing the variance to preserve as much variability as possible.

 Example of PCA on text dataset (20newsgroups) from  tf-idf with 75000 features to 2000 components:

 .. code:: python

     from sklearn.feature_extraction.text import TfidfVectorizer